 For staff members you would never want back on the payroll, firing is the correct option.
 They have committed a significant enough rule break or policy infraction on the job to warrant dismissal.
 Whatever the reason for terminating them, their professional relationship with your company is ending.
 They would most likely be ineligible for rehire after termination.

 The following are some common reasons for firing employees:

 While firings and layoffs both result in a personnel change, the differences between the 2 methods of dismissal are substantial.
 Whether an employee is fired or laid off can impact whether the employer had grounds for dismissal, what the employee is entitled to, and other items.

 What layoffs mean for business owners

-All businesses pay for state or federal unemployment insurance through payroll deductions in accordance with Federal or State Unemployment Tax Acts (FUTA or SUTA).
-These taxes provide limited payments for laid off employees.
-If your company is making FICA deductions for employees, you’re already paying into FUTA/SUTA, so funds are available to staff members.
+Businesses pay for state or federal unemployment insurance through payroll deductions in accordance with the federal or state unemployment tax acts (FUTA or SUTA).
+These taxes provide limited payments for laid-off employees.
+If your company is making FICA deductions for employees, you’re already paying into FUTA/SUTA, so funds are available to staff.

-Another consideration for business is the potential long-term loss of the employee.
-A laid-off employee may look for another job, even if they’re eligible for unemployment compensation.
-Businesses risk losing that staff member permanently when they lay staff off.
+Another consideration for business is the potential long-term loss of a qualified employee.
+A laid-off employee may look for another job.
+Businesses risk losing that talent permanently when they lay people off.